Revolutionary United Front: Coup

 Foday Sankoh did not stand by his earlier promises of equitably sharing diamond revenues and used these funds to buy arms for himself.

 With a significant area of the diamond mines under the control of the rebel party, the RUF became singularly focused on protecting its resource base.

-Sierra Leone's economy collapsed, with ordinary citizens trapped between the cruelty of RUF troops and starvation.
+Sierra Leone's economy collapsed.
+Ordinary citizens became trapped between the cruelty of RUF troops and starvation.
 After a coup by the Armed Forces Revolutionary Council (AFRC) in 1997, the RUF and AFRC created a joint junta to control the country before being evicted from the capital by the intervention of a Nigerian-led West African force that reinstated President Ahmad Tejan Kabbah.
 The war is estimated to have cost the lives of about 200,000 people.

 Child soldiers

 Child soldiers were heavily recruited in the Sierra Leone Civil War; a total of 11,000 are thought to have participated in the conflict.
-Most were used for attacks on villages and on guard duty at diamond fields as well as guarding weapons stockpiles.
+Most were used for attacks on villages as well as guard duty for diamond fields and weapons stockpiles.
 The RUF made extensive use of child soldiers.